“the intricate details of the author’s experience are riveting and enlightening.”

 In the year 2000, I was in a car crash.
 I emerged walking and talking, but the person I’d been was forever gone.
 Although no one knew it at the time, I’d sustained a concussion.
 The repercussions of that injury have shaped my life ever since.

 Many believe a concussion is a mild injury, when in truth it is a traumatic brain injury in which the brain bangs about inside the skull.
 If not identified or treated within the first 48 hours, the injury can lead to secondary symptoms (euphemistically named post-concussive syndrome) that require years of rehabilitation.

 Traditional rehabilitation, involving cognitive therapy and rest, were ineffective.
 In addition to lost neurons, I was quickly losing my social connections and relationships.
 The concussion was threatening to cut me off from the world.

-I wanted this hidden injury healed; I wanted the plethora of problems from it, especially the cognitive ones, treated.
+Well, OK!
+But first, I wanted this hidden injury healed; I wanted the plethora of problems from it, especially the cognitive ones, treated.
 I wanted to return to society.
 And so began my long quest to find better treatment.
 In Concussion Is Brain Injury: Treating the Neurons and Me, I share my journey and discoveries to give hope to those who have suffered from concussions and the people who care for them.